Matt Medved

 Matthew Bryan Medved is an American entrepreneur, journalist, DJ and record producer.
-He is the co-founder and CEO of nft now, a web3 media company focused on non-fungible token (NFT) coverage and curation.
+He is the co-founder, CEO and editor-in-chief of Now Media, a web3 media technology company.

+Now Media's properties include nft now, a media platform focused on non-fungible token (NFT) coverage and curation, digital art fair The Gateway, and web3 content tool suite Sovereignty.